This version of the Charter was revised for 2013.

 Apprentice rates should reflect the job done; if an apprentice does a full job they should be paid for it, or quickly progress incrementally to that point.

-A good apprenticeship programme should include strategies to ensure that Apprenticeships are accessible to the widest possible demographic and diverse spread of people.
+A good apprenticeship programme will include strategies to ensure that Apprenticeships are accessible to the widest possible demographic and diverse spread of people.
+Particular attention will be given to enabling people from disadvantaged groups to take up any opportunities offered and support given to complete them successfully, thereby achieving the full benefit of apprenticeship.